NodeBE4/opinion/_posts/2022-02-07-theoryofdoom.md

 You are exactly right.
 More people need to exercise their common sense under these circumstances, like you have here.

+----- __82.10__ -----2022-02-13 01:09:37+08:00:

+You have repeatedly engaged in a pattern of misconduct wherein everything you subjectively disagree with you report as "misinformation."
+In addition to constituting a waste of moderator time and resources, those reports are made in bad faith.
+And spamming the off-modmail inboxes of other moderators is a far cry from conducting yourself in good faith.
+It's the Reddit equivalent of a "Karen" demanding to speak to the manager and it is flatly unacceptable.

+It is clear to us you do not understand what "misinformation" is.
+In popular usage, people tend to brand any statement with which they disagree as "misinformation"  This is wrong, because whether speech is uttered by someone with a different opinion has no bearing on the issue of whether it constitutes misinformation.
+Nor are differences in political opinion valid grounds on which to make such a distinction.

+Realize that the mere use of adjectives to characterize speech you don't like, where you fail to cite even a single fact in support of your view, is low-effort mindless noise.
+Instead of rebutting, your approach has simply been to file numerous frivolous reports and complain that speech you don't like is "misinformation."
+Your comments in this thread add no substantive value to discussion based on the facts underlying these issues.

+If you had done *anything whatsoever* to address *the substance* of any underlying claim, your comments would not have been removed.
+As you seemingly fail to realize, there's a very wide scope of disagreement that's allowed here.
+We do not remove comments based on political differences and allow people to debate from a wide range of perspectives because we believe that free and open communication is in the public interest and in the best interests of this subreddit.

+This is your warning.

+----- __82.11__ -----2022-02-13 01:23:12+08:00:

+That is not misinformation.
+But your comment is allowed.

 ### 83: [No IDPH COVID update for today due to state holiday](https://old.reddit.com/r/CoronavirusIllinois/comments/sq880g/no_idph_covid_update_for_today_due_to_state/), submitted on 2022-02-12 04:03:27+08:00.

 ----- __83.1__ -----2022-02-12 09:21:09+08:00: